-- Engage the parking brake.
+- 1. Engage the parking brake.
 Make sure the PTO switch is disengaged, the ground speed control levers are locked in the NEUTRAL position and the operator is on the seat. - 2.
 Start the engine (see STARTING THE ENGINE). - 3.
 Set the mower cutting height. - 4.
 Set the throttle to FULL. - 5.
 Engage the PTO by pulling up on the PTO switch. - 6.
-Begin mowing.
-See Section LC for tips on mowing patterns, lawn care, and trouble shooting information. - 7.
-When finished, shut off the PTO. - 8.
-Stop the engine (see STOPPING THE TRACTOR AND ENGINE).
+Begin mowing. - 7.
+When finished, shut off the PTO. - Stop the engine (see STOPPING THE TRACTOR AND ENGINE).